 Congratulations to the Class of 2020!
-To celebrate Commencement, Roosevelt University College of Pharmacy graduates shared their most memorable Roosevelt experiences, future plans, advice for first-year students and much more.
+To celebrate Commencement, Roosevelt University Doctor of Pharmacy graduates shared their most memorable Roosevelt experiences, future plans.

 LIZA KENNY, BS BIOCHEMISTRY ’15, PHARMD ’20